Microwave-WYB/ble_presentation/slides.md

 ---

-# Example: CARR Alarm System
+# Example: KARR Alarm System

 Don't install this when your dealer tries to sell you one!